Stay up to date on Groundwork Rhode Island’s work and successes by visiting our FACEBOOK PAGE!

 Dexter Street Tree Planting!

-Groundwork planted 378 trees in communities in Providence in 2016!
+Groundwork RI planted 378 trees in communities in Providence in 2016!

 Ecological Healing, Ecological Economics, Economic Justice: